ThePratham28/devBook/backend/README.md

-# DevBook Backend
+# Developer Bookmark Manager - Backend

-DevBook Backend is a Node.js-based RESTful API for managing developer bookmarks.
-It allows users to save, tag, and organize bookmarks with categories and notes.
-The backend is built using **Express.js**, **Sequelize ORM**, and **PostgreSQL**, with additional features like authentication, Redis caching, and email services.
+The **Developer Bookmark Manager** backend is a scalable RESTful API built with **Node.js**, **Express.js**, and **PostgreSQL**.
+It enables developers to manage bookmarks efficiently with features like tagging, categorization, and note-taking.
+The backend also includes user authentication, caching with Redis, and email services for account verification and password recovery.

 ---